103 on participatory design: best practices for online, in-person, and hybrid sessions

 Remember: you should pick the environment based on what you want to achieve with your session.
 For instance, online sessions are often more structured and inclusive than sessions held in-person, as participants can join from anywhere, shift quickly from one activity to another, and take notes and share ideas collaboratively and asynchronously.
 However, if your intention is to build trust around a complex or sensitive topic, the face-to-face nature of an in-person session may appeal to you more than structure.

 On the surface, a hybrid session may seem like the perfect solution, combining the best qualities of online and in-person environments.
-However, hybrid options at RightsCon will come with special considerations and constraints, and can, in many cases, introduce much more complexity to the design and facilitation of the session.
+However, the hybrid environment will come with special considerations and constraints, and can, in many cases, introduce much more complexity to the design and facilitation of the session in order to produce an equitable experience between in-person and online participants.

 Whatever you choose, you will need to weigh the benefits and drawbacks, and identify which environment most closely aligns with and supports your session goal.
 There is no “right” answer – only the answer which makes the most sense for you and your session.
 If you’re stuck, FabRiders (who we work with in delivering facilitation training to session organizers) has a useful list of pros and cons which can point you in one direction or another.